Tuesday, 26 January 2021

 Returning to blogging has been difficult.
 After my health scare, I became very unsteady on my feet, and I had a series of falls resulting in two broken wrists, and a back injury.
 My camera also broke when it crashed on our tiled patio.
 Of course I was upset, but with two broken wrists I couldn't use my camera anyway.
 It took twelve months of physio, that is six months on each wrist, to get the strength back, so I could open and close my own front door, open jars and milk bottles, and eat a steak for example.
 Hubby used to cut up my solid foods, and for a couple of months, my daughter Eve helped me to shower, and dress, washed my hair, and did any chores she know I wasn't able to do.

 During this time our precious little Teckel became ill.
 She passed away a month later, being only 9 years old.
 We were distraught, and inconsolable.
-She had brought a light into our lives , which has now been distinguished.
+She had brought a light into our lives , which has now been extinguished.
 Mel is dearly missed.
 She was buried in a flower bed in our garden, and there is a bench there, where we can sit.

 I forgot to tell you that after falling, I developed Tendinitis in my right shoulder, and both my arms, and I couldn't even hold Mel in my arms, in case I dropped her.
 I'm welling up as I write this, so l will stop writing now.

-Wednesday 6 January 2021
+Wednesday, 6 January 2021

 The Crested Tit